wstrinz/debugger/README.md

 * ~/.rdebugrc (~/rdebug.ini for windows)
 * $PWD/.rdebugrc ($PWD/rdebug.ini for windows)

-Here's a common configuration (yeah, I should make this the default):

-    set autolist
-    set autoeval
-    set autoreload

 To see debugger's current settings, use the `set` command.

 ### Using Commands